How to Enable or Disable Apps for Websites on Windows 11

 How to Turn Apps for Websites On or Off Using the Registry Editor

-If you can’t use Group Policy, you can manage Apps for Websites settings on your Windows 11 computer using the Registry Editor.
+If you can’t use the Group Policy Editor, you can manage Apps for Websites settings on your Windows 11 computer using the Registry Editor, which is available on all Windows 11 versions.
+Be careful when making changes in the Registry Editor, as incorrect modifications can cause problems.
+This method is an alternative when Group Policy isn’t accessible.

 If you can’t use the Group Policy Editor, you can change the setting using the Windows Registry Editor.
 Be careful when making changes here!